 - genital and mouth ulcers

 - red, painful eyes and blurred vision

 - painful, stiff and swollen joints

 Read more about the symptoms of Behçet's disease.

-There is no single test that can be used to diagnose Behçet’s disease.
-A diagnosis is usually made based on your symptoms and by ruling out other conditions.
+A diagnosis will usually need to be made by a specialist based on your symptoms and by ruling out other conditions.

 What causes Behçet's disease?